Mahbubus Samad Chowdhury

 Mahbubus Samad Chowdhury (Note: মাহবুবুস সামাদ চৌধুরী) is a two star officer of the Bangladesh Army and the incumbent director general of Special Security Force.

 Education

-Chowdhury enlisted to Bangladesh Military Academy on 1989 and was commissioned in the East Bengal Regiment on December 1991.
+Chowdhury enlisted to Bangladesh Military Academy on 1989 and was commissioned in the East Bengal Regiment in December 1991.
 He is a graduate of Command and Staff College Quetta, Pakistan and the National Defence College from Mirpur, Dhaka.
 Chowdhury furthermore attended the Turkish Military Academy on special operations courses.
 Chowdhury obtained his master's degree four times, first in defence studies from the National University, Bangladesh on 2004 and then on Master of Science on military strategy from University of Balochistan in 2006.
 Chowdhury received his other two master's degrees from the Bangladesh University of Professionals on Master of Social Science and peace in 2020 and 2022 respectively.
 Chowdhury achieved the Chancellors Gold Medal in the Master of Peace, Conflict and Human Rights Studies from Bangladesh University of Professionals in 2023.